The Ranger Clutch Fluid Protocol

 Alternative

-and suffer continued clutch issues which often give rise to
+Do nothing and suffer continued clutch issues, which often give

 issues on high-rpm shifts are largely the result of deteriorated